wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-linux-tutorial-get-started.md

 <!-- not suitable for Mooncake -->

 <properties
-   	pageTitle="Linux tutorial: Get started with Hadoop and Hive | Windows Azure" description="Follow this Linux tutorial to get started using Hadoop in HDInsight.
+   	pageTitle="Linux tutorial: Get started with Hadoop and Hive | Azure" description="Follow this Linux tutorial to get started using Hadoop in HDInsight.
 Learn how to provision Linux clusters, and query data with Hive." services="hdinsight" documentationCenter=""